Terms & Conditions

-The balance of all monies due, including any surcharges applicable, must be paid to Escaped to Latin America no later than 60 days before departure unless a booking has been made within that time period.
+The balance of all monies due, including any surcharges applicable, must be paid to Escaped to Latin America no later than 60 days before departure (but in some cases 45 days or less) unless a booking has been made within that time period.
 In the case of non-payment of the balance by the due date, Escaped to Latin America reserves the right to cancel your booking and cancellation charges will apply.

 Escaped to Latin America reserves the right to increase the tour cost to take into account the following items: supplier costs increases, hotel changes, government actions, political or economic factors, currency fluctuations, transportation costs (including the cost of fuel), airport charges and increase in scheduled airfares.

 Escaped to Latin America will attempt to absorb a proportion of the surcharge, after consulting with our service partners and providers, but this will be judged on a case-by-case basis.
 This does not apply to government taxes, imposed after the publication of our program, insurance premiums and amendment charges.
 The client will then be required to pay the balance of the surcharge.